-Renewables (e.g., Solar, Wind) and Distributed Energy Resources (e.g., Solar PV, Combined Heat and Power (CHP), Energy Storage, back up generators) are physical assets that are deployed across the distribution grid, typically close to load to provide energy needs.
+Renewables (e.g., Solar, Wind) and Distributed Energy Resources (e.g., Solar PV, Combined Heat and Power (CHP), Energy Storage, back up generators) are physical assets that are deployed across the distribution grid, typically close to load to provide your energy needs.

 We conduct engineering and economic studies for grid-connected projects based on installation, operating costs, and system design parameters.
-These projects can be either on the customer side of the utility meter, buying and selling electricity at retail rates, or on the utility side of the meter, selling electricity at a price negotiated through a power purchase agreement (PPA).
-Engineering and economic studies include:
+These projects can be either on the customer side of the utility meter, buying and selling electricity at retail rates, or on the utility side of the meter, selling electricity at a price negotiated through a net metering process.
+Our engineering and economic studies include:

 - Solar PV System

 - Solar PV-Plus-Battery Storage System

-- Solar Water Heating System for Residential or Commercial Applications
+- Solar Water Heating System for Residential and Commercial Applications

 - Wind Power System (large and small)